-Given a word in the alphabet, a valid plane tree is a tree for which, when the word is folded around the tree, each edge matchs two complementary letters.
+Given a word in the alphabet, a valid plane tree is a tree for which, when the word is folded around the tree, each edge matches two complementary letters.
 Consider the graph whose vertices are valid plane trees for a fixed word and whose edges are given by Condon, Heitsch, and Hoos's local moves.
 We prove this graph is connected.

 We give an explicit algorithm to construct a valid plane tree from a primary sequence, assuming that at least one valid plane tree exists.
 The tree produced by our algorithm has other useful characterizations, including a uniqueness condition defined by local moves.
 We also study enumerative properties of valid plane trees, analyzing how the number of valid plane trees depends on the choice of sequence length and alphabet size.
-Finally we show that words with at least one valid plane tree are unusual, in the sense that the proportion of words with at least one valid plane tree goes to zero as the word size increases.
-Open questions and conjectures are given throughout the document.
+Finally we show that the proportion of words with at least one valid plane tree goes to zero as the word size increases.
+We also give some open questions.